simp/simp-doc/docs/changelogs/latest.rst

   overridden with more useful messages than what you get with resource collectors
 * Ensure that an override attribute is defined prior to removal
+* Defined deep merge strategies for the Hash and Array class arguments.

 pupmod-simp-freeradius
 ^^^^^^^^^^^^^^^^^^^^^^